liangcheng-yu/hyperlight/README.md

 ## simpleguest.exe and callguest.exe

 To run the dotnet tests and examples you will need the simpleguest.exe and callbackguest.exe applications.

 This repo includes a script to download the latest versions of these binaries.

 Make sure you have a recent version of [GitHub Command line](https://github.com/cli/cli) installed (the best way to ensure you get a recent version is to dowload it directly from the repo).
 [Follow these instructions to install on Mariner](https://github.com/cli/cli/blob/trunk/docs/install_linux.md#fedora-centos-red-hat-enterprise-linux-dnf).

-On Linux and PowerShell, you can use `mkdir -p` to create these directories.

 ## Debugging The Hyperlight Guest Applications or GuestLibrary